Fix GeForce Experience Error Code 0x0003: Complete Guide

 - Choose “Search automatically for drivers” and follow the prompts.

-If you’re experiencing issues where Nvidia display settings are not available, updating drivers can often resolve this problem as well.
+Nvidia recommends downloading the Game Ready Driver directly when Device Manager finds nothing newer.
+Sometimes the Windows Update catalog lags the Nvidia download page by several weeks.
+If you’re experiencing issues where Nvidia display settings are not available, updating drivers can often resolve that problem as well.

 If the error persists, try a clean reinstallation:

-- Open the Control Panel and navigate to “Uninstall a program.”
+- Open the Control Panel and choose “Uninstall a program.”

 - Find “NVIDIA GeForce Experience” in the list and uninstall it.